4ndferreira/AudioStore_App/README.md

 - You can use whatever styling approach you prefer;
 - You can use whatever way you want to initialize your project;
 - You can use Next.js

+##How to run the project:

+- Download the repository via the zip file or from the terminal using git clone;
+- Access the project directory through your terminal;
+- Run yarn init -y to initialize yarn within the project.
+- Run the yarn add command to install the dependencies.
+- Run the yarn dev command to start the project
+- Open your browser and run http://localhost:5173/